-(a) the method for calling meetings; as for method: (b) the maximum timeframe for setting up a meeting: (c) the required quorum: (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision: extraordinary: (e) where applicable, a location for the meetings which should be in the EU
+(a) the method for calling meetings; as for method; Note Trust Dee: 4 Convening of Meeting; (b) the maximum timeframe for setting up a meeting; Note Trust Deed: 5 Notice; (c) the required quorum; Note Trust Deed: 7 Quorum; (d) the minimum threshold of votes to validate such a decision, with clear differentiation between the minimum thresholds for each type of decision; Note Trust Deed: 12 Show of Hands, 17 Extraordinary Resolution Binds all Holders, "Extraordinary Resolution"; Prospectus: 14.
+MEETINGS OF NOTEHOLDERS; MODIFICATION; (e) where applicable, a location for the meetings which should be in the EU.
+Note Trust Deed: 4 Convening of Meeting.
+"Every Meeting shall be held in Dublin or any other place in the European Union..."